-The High-Tech Center, using state-of-the-art adaptive computer technology, is also an integral part of services for students with disabilities.
+The High-Tech Center, in Seco Hall on the Valencia campus, uses state-of-the-art adaptive computer technology, and is also an integral part of services for students with disabilities.
 The High-Tech Center offers a wide selection of special computer systems, peripheral devices and selected software.
 Trained personnel provide assistance to students with disabilities in effective use of assistance technology.
 DSP&S serves as a liaison with the campus and community agencies on behalf of students with disabilities.
-Students may contact DSP&S in Room Seco Hall Room 103 on the Valencia Campus or Building 1B on the Canyon Country Campus or by calling (661) 362- 3341.
+Students may contact DSP&S in Seco Hall Room103 on the Valencia campus or Building 1B on the Canyon Country campus or by calling (661) 362- 3341 or visit the DSP&S Website at www.canyons.edu/offices/DSPS.

-Students with verifiable disabilities who do not wish to avail themselves of the services of the Disabled

-Students Program and Services Department may still be eligible for reasonable accommodation and service.
-Contact the Vice President of Student Services (661)259-7800 (extension: 3292) located in A-101 on the Valencia Campus for more information.
+Students with verifiable disabilities who do not wish to avail themselves of the services of the Disabled Students Program and Services Department may still be eligible for reasonable accommodation and services.
+Contact the Vice President of Student Services (661)259-3292 located in A-101 on the Valencia campus for more information.